farcasterxyz/protocol/docs/SPECIFICATION.md

 1. `m.signature_scheme` must be `SIGNATURE_SCHEME_ED25519`.
 2. `m.data.type` must be `MESSAGE_TYPE_CAST_ADD`.
 3. `m.data.body.type` must be `CastAddBody`.
-4. `m.data.body.embeds` can contain up to 2 valid utf8 strings are between 1 and 256 bytes inclusive.
+4. `m.data.body.embeds_deprecated` can contain up to 2 valid utf8 strings are between 1 and 256 bytes inclusive.
 5. `m.data.body.mentions` must contain between 0 and 10 256-bit integer values.
-6. `m.data.body.parent`, if present, must be a valid CastId
+6. `m.data.body.parent`, if present, must be a valid CastId or a utf8 string that is between 1 and 256 bytes inclusive.
 7. `m.data.body.text` must contain <= 320 bytes and be a valid utf8 string.
 8. `m.data.body.mentions_positions` must have unique integers between 0 and length of `text` inclusive.
 9. `m.data.body.mentions_positions` integers must be in ascending order and must have as many elements as `mentions`.
+10. `m.data.body.embeds` can contain up to 2 CastIds or valid utf8 strings that are between 1 and 256 bytes inclusive.

 A CastRemoveBody in a message `m` is valid only if it passes these validations: